 - The nature of its business(es) or other main objects

 - The present forename(s) and surname, and the address of someone, in this code referred to as the local manager, authorized to manage the business in Ghana.
+The local manager should be a resident in Ghana, not necessarily a Ghanaian.
+A power of attorney must be provided by the parent company as proof of authorization to the local manager.

 - If the company (parent company) has shares, the authorized shares, issued shares, the amount paid up thereon and the amount remaining payable thereon, distinguishing between the amounts paid and payable in cash and the amount paid and payable otherwise than in cash.